-The Great Pyramid had been built as an echo to the Great Pyramid of Ghis whose colossal ruins Lomas Longstrider had once visited.
-Like its ancient predecessor, the Pyramid has thirty-three levels, a number which is considered to be sacred to the gods of Ghis.
+The Great Pyramid was built as an echo to the Great Pyramid of Ghis.
+Like its ancient predecessor, the Great Pyramid in Meereen has thirty-three levels, a number which is considered to be sacred to the gods of Ghis.
 Although Meereen has a score of lesser pyramids, none stand even half as tall.

 The foundations of the pyramid are massive and thick, supporting the weight of the huge structure overhead.
 The interior walls are three times thicker than any castle's curtain walls.
 The servant's steps are the quickest way up and down the pyramid.
 These narrow, steep, and straight stairs are hidden within the thick brick walls.
 The walls in the hearth of the pyramid are eight feet thick.
 The outer walls are thirty feet thick (9.14 meters); they muffle the tumult of the streets and keep the heat outside.
 Consequently, it is cool and dim within.